 Wiener Backhendl, or Viennese fried chicken, originated as a popular dish for the upper class in 18th century Austria.
 Today it is a staple at Oktoberfest in Munich, served with coleslaw or potato salad, and of course, a mug of beer.
 Backhendl is made with skinless chicken pieces coated in egg, flour, and breadcrumbs.
 The chicken is then fried in a skillet and served with parsley and lemon.

 Xiang Ji Pai is Taiwanese fried chicken breast that is unmarinated, coated with sweet potato starch, and deep fried.
 What makes the flavor special is the use of five spice powder in the breading, which consists of Chinese cinnamon, Sichuan pepper, fennel seeds, star anise, and mandarin orange peel.
 The result is a flavorful, crispy chicken with a spice profile you can only find in the outdoor markets of Taipei.

-Whether you grew up eating Maryland style chicken or you swear by the taste of the South, branch out and try something new for National Fried Chicken Day!
-You might even discover a new favorite, or at least be inspired to travel in search of the perfect bird.
+Whether you grew up eating Indonesian fried chicken or you swear by the taste of the South, be sure to branch out and try something new for National Fried Chicken Day.
+You may even discover a new favorite or become inspired to travel in search of the perfect bird.
 Other regions may do it differently, but when chickens are fried in oil, it’s hard to go wrong.